-From the contents of table 3 in World Endoscopy Organisation Consensus Statements on Post-Colonoscopy and Post-Imaging Gastroenterology (2018), a proforma has been drawn up for services to undertake an investigation of contributory factors of every case to determine the most plausible cause.
+From the contents of table 3 in World Endoscopy Organisation Consensus Statements on Post Colonoscopy and Post-Imaging Gastroenterology (2018), a proforma has been drawn up for services to undertake an investigation of contributory factors of every case to determine the most plausible cause.
 This is because it is challenging to be sure of the exact aetiology given the potential variabilities in cancer biology.
 The table below has been adapted from this original publication to support services in understanding factors involved in each case, to provide a record of each occurrence and facilitate lesson learning to reduce incidence in future.

-PCCRC investigation of contributory factors proforma
+PCCRD investigation of contributory factors proforma

 Patient demographics

 Age (y)

 Gender (M/F)

 High risk cohort?
 (IBD, hereditary forms of CRC) (Y/N)

 Details of procedure that led to cancer diagnosis

 Procedure date

 Procedure type

-Procedure indication (screening/site-check/surveillance/symptom-driven

-[state symptom]/therapeutic/other abnormal
+Procedure indication (screening/site-check/surveillance/symptom-driven [state symptom]/therapeutic/other abnormal investigation/other/unknown)

-investigation/other/unknown)

 Cancer Details

 Location

-Macroscopic appearance (eg pedunculated, exophytic, ulcerated or

-diffusely infiltrating)

-Tumour size (horizontal or width in mm)
+Macroscopic appearance (eg pedunculated, exophytic, ulcerated or diffusely infiltrating) Tumour size (horizontal or width in mm)

 Histologic type

 Tumour grade (low/high)

 Treatment planned

 Treatment intent (curative/palliative/unknown)

 TNM stage

 Dukes stage

 Details of preceding procedure

 Procedure date

 Procedure type

-Procedure indication (screening/site-check/surveillance/symptom-driven

-[state symptom]/therapeutic/other abnormal
+Procedure indication (screening/site-check/surveillance/symptom-driven [state symptom]/therapeutic/other abnormal investigation/other/unknown)

-investigation/other/unknown)

 Unit ID/Name/Location

 Endoscopist ID

 Endoscopist mean withdrawal time (mins) for year of procedure

 Endoscopist Polyp Detection Rate (%) for preceding year

 Make/type of endoscope

-Quality of bowel preparation (use validated scale where possible; or
+Quality of bowel preparation (use validated scale where possible; or good/adequate/inadequate/not recorded)

-good/adequate/inadequate/not recorded)

 Extent of procedure

 If incomplete, what was the reason (eg looping, luminal stricture etc.)

 Photo of caecum if reached

 Retroflexion performed

 Withdrawal time

-Colonoscopy result (cancer/polyps/other abnormality/normal/unknown)
+Colonoscopy result (cancer/polyps/other abnormality/normal/unknown) Worker 11 comme

 If polyp(s) found:

 Number of polyps identified

 List the following for each polyp (continue over if required):

 1. Size of polyp(s) (mm)

 2. Site of polyp(s)

 3. Polyp morphology (Paris)

 4. Histological type of polyp (adenoma, serrated etc.)

 5. Dysplasia grade (high, low, none)

-6. 6.
-Method of polyp removal (cold snare, cold biopsy, hot biopsy, hot snare, piecemeal EMR,
+6. Method of polyp removal (cold snare, cold biopsy, hot biopsy, hot

-en bloc EMR, ESD, not removed)
+snare, piecemeal EMR, en bloc EMR, ESD, not removed)

-7. Completeness of lesion excision (not assessed, incompletely resected, completely resected,
+7. Completeness of lesion excision (not assessed, incompletely resected, completely resected, not removed)

-not removed)
+resected, completely resected, not removed)

 Polyp 1

 Polyp 2

 Polyp 3

 Polyp 4

 Polyp 5

-Follow- up plan from preceding procedure
+Follow-up plan from preceding procedure

-Follow- up plan (screening/surveillance/site-check endoscopy/refer for
+Follow-up plan (screening/surveillance/site-check endoscopy/refer for

-therapy //conservative/no recommendation given/unknown)
+therapy/conservative/no recommendation given/unknown)

+What follow-up interval was recommended?

+Was the follow-up plan (if applicable) adhered to?

+If not, provide reason for deviation:

+Final PCCRC categorization (refer to WEO PCCRC categorization)

+What is the most plausible PCCRC aetiology? (see 'most plausible aetiology'

+table)

+Any 'lessons to be learnt' from